sybrew/the-seo-framework/readme.txt

 **For everyone:**

 * **Fixed:**
-	* TODO Comment queries happening after the main query are now ignored entirely, instead of for only the Full Site Editor.
+	* Comment pagination queries happening after the main query are now ignored entirely, instead of for only the Full Site Editor.

 ### 5.0.6